Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Google search](https://gyazo.com/d9dde342999d41b7524872a66dcddd48.png)

-After exploring his method of bypassing common URL parsers, We can figure out that by adding the "@" sign at the start of `path` parameter, will ignore "127.0.0.1" on the request.
+After exploring his method of bypassing common URL parsers, we can figure out that by adding the "@" sign at the start of `path` parameter, will ignore "127.0.0.1" on the request.

 ![Filtering Bypass](https://gyazo.com/fc658ab20e11427a24a180c44fe9008d.png)